Frequently Asked Questions

 Song School campers who have festival and on-site camping passes can set up and stay in the same campsite once the Song School has ended.
 Buy your festival, camping and vehicle passes ASAP before they sell out.
 You will be required to move your vehicle on Thursday and move your campsite on Friday morning by 9:00am if you do not have festival camping passes.
 If you do not need to camp with your vehicle for the festival, you may park it in a secured lot for the weekend.

-Sorry, no pets are allowed on site.
+Sorry, no pets are allowed anywhere on the grounds, campgrounds, or parking lots and cars.
 Here is a list of some local kennels:

 - Camp Bow Wow Boulder (3631 Pearl St, Boulder, CO 80301-2423) - (303) 442-2261

 - Arapahoe Animal Hospital & Boarding Kennels (5585 Arapahoe Ave, Boulder, CO 80303-1334) -

 - Cottonwood Kennels (7275 Valmont, Boulder, CO 80301-4715) - (303) 442-2602 / www.cottonwoodkennels.com

 - Whispering Pines Pet Resort (14360 N 83rd St, Longmont, CO 80503-9215) - (303) 776-3907 /